fastai/fastai/README.md

 ## Is My System Supported?

-1. Python: You need to have python 3.6+
+1. Python: You need to have python 3.6 or higher

-2. Operating System
+2. Operating System:

    Since fastai-1.0 relies on pytorch-1.0, you need to be able to install pytorch-1.0 first.